KabeloMaps/Product-Preview-Card-/README.md

 ### What I learned

-- How to properly use the source element to insert a new img for certain screen sizes.
+- How to properly use the source tags to insert a new img for certain screen sizes.

 ### Continued development